EU-MDR – Medical Device Regulation

 How do these changes affect medical device translations?

-Medical device companies operating in the EU will need to provide more detailed and accurate product descriptions in more languages.
-Technical documentation as well will need to be translated in all languages of the EU country (or countries) where the product will be sold.
+Medical device companies operating in the EU must provide more detailed and accurate product descriptions in more languages.
+Technical documentation must be translated into all languages of the EU country (or countries) where the product will be sold.
 In Belgium, for example, the official languages are Dutch, German, and French.
 So your product descriptions, IFUs, and V&V documentation will need to be translated into those three languages.
-And any changes made to either the product or its documentation in one language will need to be reflected in every other language it’s available in.
+Any changes made to either the product or its documentation in one language must be reflected in every other language it’s available in.

-If content is not translated into the required languages, or translated poorly (i.e. the IFU is vague or difficult for users to understand) the device will not receive CE certification.
-Hence, effective and timely translations are now an essential component of selling medical devices in the EU.
+Suppose the content is not translated into the required languages or translated poorly (i.e., the IFU needs to be more specific or easier for users to understand).
+In that case, the device will not receive CE certification.
+Hence, effective and timely translations are now essential to selling medical devices in the EU.

 What to do?